 How does volatility impact the Vertical Spread?
-As we mentioned earlier, volatility is a huge input in the pricing model of an option.
+Volatility is a huge input in the pricing model of an option.
 Anytime that you buy an option, whether it be buying a call or a put or buying a vertical spread, you want the volatility to go higher, or at the very least, not go lower.
 When we're long on option and the volatility decreases, it will hurt our position.
 If the volatility increases, it's going to help us make more money quicker.
-There's another P&L graph just showing you the limited profit potential with the defined risk as well.